What Are Thai Boat Noodles?

 - 3 quarts water

-- 2 lb pork bones preferably neck bones
+- 2 lb beef or pork bones preferably neck bones

 - 2-3 cinnamon stick